Seeing the Son of Man

 September 30 | Revelation 1:12-16

 Many people have seen Jesus throughout history.
-Paul met Jesus on the road to Damascus in person.
+Paul met Jesus on the road to Damascus.
 The disciples walked with Jesus for three and a half years.
 But no one saw Jesus the way John did that Sunday morning.

 Action Step: Imagine Jesus as John saw Him.
 Which part of the image sticks out to you?
 Meditate on what that image means to you today.